1BobC/rockPaperScissors/README.md

 "Create indexC.html and jscriptC.js for revision exercises of function with return call"

 "Completed function return exercises on Ninja Udemy, MDN and javscript information as on indexC.html"

+"Completed code for one round of rock, paper, scissors in files index.html and jscript.js"